John Connolly (FBI): Murder trial, conviction, and sentencing

 to leave his paycheck in his desk.
 Taiste admitted that she looked at the check, which was for $2,078.61, then opened the middle drawer of his desk and saw about 10 more uncashed checks inside.

 Bulger's former girlfriend, Theresa Stanley, testified for the defense about her travels with Bulger.
 Flemmi testified that Connolly warned them that the FBI wanted to question Callahan in the death of Wheeler, and that Callahan "wouldn't hold up" and would probably implicate them.
 Also testifying against Connolly was his former FBI superior, John Morris, who admitted that he had accepted $7,000 in bribes from Bulger and Flemmi.
 Morris stated that he began leaking information to them after Connolly delivered a case of wine and an envelope stuffed with $1,000 cash from the pair.

-Former U.S. Attorney and current U.S. District Senior Judge Edward F. Harrington testified for the defense, stating that Connolly was a star agent who was credited with using informants to help weaken the New England Mafia.
+Former U.S. Attorney and U.S. District Senior Judge Edward F. Harrington testified for the defense, stating that Connolly was a star agent who was credited with using informants to help weaken the New England Mafia.

 On November 6, 2008, a jury convicted Connolly of second-degree murder.
 According to the prosecutors, Connolly faced a possible sentence of 30 years to life in prison.
 Sentencing was postponed until January 2009, while Circuit Judge Stanford Blake considered a motion by the defense to dismiss the case.
 The defense argued that in Florida, when Connolly was convicted, the statute of limitations had expired for second-degree murder.

 On January 15, 2009, Judge Blake sentenced Connolly to 40 years in prison, saying that Connolly "crossed over to the dark side."
 The judge agreed with the defense's argument involving the statute of limitations but noted that their motion was past the deadline for such motions.
 The judge accepted the prosecutors' argument that Connolly abused his badge and deserved more than the 30-year minimum.
 The 40-year state sentence runs consecutively with the 10-year federal sentence.